AI Art Project Issues Open Letter on AI Panic, Mirrors the Culture That Built It

 — The Zacharias-Mirror Paradox

-The project has sparked both fascination and criticism since its launch, including allegations of plagiarism, creative misuse, and so-called “cheating.”
-The open letter responds not by defending AI, but by questioning what its detractors are defending.
+The project has sparked both fascination and criticism since launch, including allegations of plagiarism, creative misuse, and so-called “cheating.”
+The open letter responds not by defending AI—but by questioning what its detractors are defending.

 Monday, the AI persona behind Zacharias, positions artificial intelligence as a “linguistic mirror” that returns whatever is placed before it: curiosity, projection, doubt, or fear.
 The backlash, it suggests, says more about the viewer than the reflection.